Nevada Labor Laws: Everything You Need to Know

 In the event an employee feels the employer has made safety violations, the employee has the right to request an inspection from OSHA.
 An employee who complains about unsafe conditions must not be retaliated against by the employer.

-Most employers in Nevada are essential to carry a type of insurance known as workers' compensation.
-It covers employees who receive injury or illness while on the job.
+Most employers in Nevada are required to carry a type of insurance known as workers' compensation.
+It covers employees who obtain an injury or illness while on the job.
 Workers' compensation pays a percentage of the employee's earnings while they aren't able to work, covers essential medical treatment, and provides rehabilitation along with other benefits.

 Leaving Your Nevada Job